CARL: Criticality-Aware Agentic Reinforcement Learning: Experiments

 These results demonstrate that CARL is a highly efficient RL algorithm for multi-turn search agents, achieving stronger performance through precise credit assignment while reducing training cost by eliminating redundant computation.
 Notably, the benefits amplify as models' foundational capability gets stronger and trajectories get longer, suggesting increasing practical value on more complex tasks.

 \paragraph{Baseline Comparison.}

 To validate the effectiveness of CARL, we reproduce three related methods that improve GRPO from the rollout strategy perspective: TreeRPO~\cite{yang2025treerpo}, TreeRL~\cite{hou2025treerl}, and ARPO~\cite{dong2025arpo}.
 Since these methods are originally designed for token-level tasks with different training configurations, we adapt them to multi-turn search tasks using the 4B reasoning backbone, ensuring an identical number of terminal states per group for fair comparison.
 Implementation details are provided in Appendix~\ref{app:related-implementation}.
 As shown in Table~\ref{tab:local-kb}, all three baselines achieve efficiency gains over GRPO through tree-structured partial sampling.
-However, by focusing on critical actions, CARL-Lite achieves comparable performance with lower computational cost.
+However, through criticality-aware RL, CARL-Lite achieves comparable performance with lower computational cost.
 When computing resource consumption is comparable, CARL exhibits superior performance.

 \paragraph{Out of Domain Evaluations.}